FLo-ABB/CognexNativePy/README.md

 ## Installation 🚀

-Download the repository and import the src folder into your project.
-The wrapper is divided into two main modules: `utils` and `commands`.
-The `utils` module contains the low-level functions to open and close a socket, and to log into the Cognex camera.
-The `commands` module contains the high-level functions to interact with the camera, such as loading a file, setting the camera online, and getting the current online status.
-Look over the `sandbox.py` file to see how to use the wrapper.
+To use this library in your project, first download the repository and place the `pycognex` folder in your project's directory.
+You can then import the `NativeInterface` class from this library to interact with the Cognex camera.

+The `NativeInterface` class provides four categories of commands: `exectution_and_online`, `file_and_job`, `image`, and `settings_and_cell_value`.
+Each category corresponds to a set of related commands as documented in the [Cognex Documentation Website](https://support.cognex.com/docs/is_590/web/EN/ise/Content/Communications_Reference/LoadFile.htm?tocpath=Communications%20Reference%7CNative%20Mode%20Communications%7CBasic%20Native%20Mode%20Commands%7CFile%20%26%20Job%20Commands%7C_____1).

+Each command category is an attribute of the `NativeInterface` class, allowing you to easily access and execute the commands you need for your specific use case.

 ## Usage 📚